IACSSEAS/ac290/content/pages/contact.md

 Title: Contact
-Author: Rahul Dave
+Author: Pavlos Protopapas

-You can contact the instructor Pavlos Protopapas: `pavlos at seas.harvard.edu`, B155 +/- 3, Northwest Building.
+You can contact the instructors Sadas : `pavlos at seas.harvard.edu`, B155 +/- 3, Northwest Building.

 The TF's (minions) for this course are: